 Mr. Malliki (interpretation): Thank you, Mr. Speaker.
-I would like to recognize and acknowledge one of my constituents who are here in the gallery today: Angela Gibbons.
-I would like to welcome you to the Legislative Assembly.
+I would like to recognize one of my constituents from Coral Harbour who is here in the gallery today.
+Angela Gibbons, I would like to welcome you to the House.
 Thank you, Mr. Speaker.